Skip to content

 Queries

-For all queries that would previously have been submitted as a Case Enquiry, please email contactcivil@justice.gov.uk.
+For all queries when you don’t have system access, please email contactcivil@justice.gov.uk.
 Include the word ‘Query’ in the email subject line for identification.
 For case-specific queries, include the following details to assist the caseworker:

 • Certificate reference number / Contingency number